jonasbkarlsson/ev_smart_charging/README.md

 ## Lovelace UI

 [ApexCharts Card](https://github.com/RomRider/apexcharts-card) can be used to create the follow type of graph.
+The black line shows when the automatic charging will be done.

 ![Chart](assets/ev_smart_charging_lovelace.png)
 ```